nomicode/.github/.github/SECURITY.md

 # Security Policy

+> [!IMPORTANT]
+> This document is a work in progress.
+Please open a [blank issue][blank issue] if you would like to suggest improvements.

 ## Reporting a Vulnerability

-If you discover a security vulnerability, please report it to us by opening a [blank issue](../issues/new).
+If you discover a security vulnerability, please report it to us by opening a [draft security advisory][advisory].

-If you prefer to make a confidential disclosure, please use the blank issue to make a security contact request.
+If you prefer to make a confidential disclosure, please open a [blank issue][blank issue] and use it to make _security contact request_.
 Be sure to include your contact details so that we can follow up with you privately.

-We take all security vulnerabilities seriously and will address them promptly.
+We take all security vulnerabilities seriously and will endeavour to address them promptly.

 ## Supported Versions